GeorgeMilonas/DSML/docs/api/DataProcessor.md

 Removes rows that contain outliers in any numeric column based on Z-score.

 **Args:**
-- `z_thresh (float, optional)`: Z-score threshold to define outliers.
+- `z_thresh` (`float`, optional): Z-score threshold to define outliers.
 Defaults to 2.

 **Returns:**
-- `self`: The modified instance with outliers removed.
+- `DataProcessor`: The modified instance with outliers removed.

 **Example:**
 ```python